-The fuel mix during testing consisted of wood, creosote treated railroad ties, and TDF.
+The fuel mix during testing consisted of wood, creosote treated wood derived fuel (CDF), and TDF.
 The firing rates for each of the fuels was within the range consistent for safe normal operations.

 3.2 AIR POLLUTION CONTROL EQUIPMENT

 Particulate emissions are controlled with a multi-cyclone followed by a single chamber, three-field electrostatic precipitator (ESP).